Personal Statement Advice

 Aim for between 500 and 1000 words.
-It may seem like a lot, but it will fill up quickly.
 Be concise and straight-forward in your writing.
 Keep your sentences short and get to the point.
-Most of the poor statements we see are too long, not too short.
-Although the application form states 1000 words for the SoP, we would very much prefer a more concise, to the point essay closer to 500 words.
+Although the application form states 1000 words for the SoP, we would very much prefer a more concise and focused essay closer to 500 words.

 Use full sentences, starting with a capital letter and finishing with a full-stop.

 Use paragraphs – your statement should read like any other piece of written work, that is, it should have an introduction (the beginning), body (the middle), and conclusion (the end).

 - Don't use your statement to tell us what we already know.
 For example details of your undergraduate degree will be evident from your transcripts, so you don't need to repeat this information in your statement.